Get to Know Us

 Talk to a Community Member

-Jenna Mu, Sophomore, Class of 2027
+Jenna Mu, 11th-Grader, Class of 2027

 Hey future Rams!
-My name is Jenna, and I’m currently a sophomore in the class of 2027 at Kehillah.
+My name is Jenna, and I’m currently a 11th-Grader in the class of 2027 at Kehillah.
 I am truly proud of this school and the unwavering support of everyone in the community.
 I have heard countless times when a fellow student says, “This can only happen at Kehillah,” when referring to a community-wide event where people are unapologetically themselves and are applauded for it.

 In addition to Kehillah’s supportive community, the school has a wealth of opportunities for rigorous academics.
 Despite not considering myself a “history person” before my freshman year, world history has become one of my favorite subjects.
 Mr. Nybakken has taught me how to thoroughly enjoy history through his great sense of humor and ability to make any topic engaging.